ThinkingInTypes/ThinkingInTypes.github.io/Chapters/02_Foundations.md

 ## This book uses

-- Version control with github
+- Version control with GitHub
 - Project management with uv
 - Testing with Pytest (noting that there are valid reasons to use other systems)
 - Project organization (src directory)